dwave-training/portfolio-optimization/README.md

 Open up the code file `excercise_1.py` file.

-   1. Add your API token in the `get_token` function

-   2. Define a binary variable named `s_stk` for each stock 'stk', and store the variables in a list called `stocks`, which will be returned by the `define_variables` function
+   1. Define a binary variable named `s_stk` for each stock 'stk', and store the variables in a list called `stocks`, which will be returned by the `define_variables` function

-   3. In the `build_cqm` function:
+   2. In the `build_cqm` function:

       - Initialize the CQM object called `cqm`, and import any necessary packages